MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 - Server name and port number.
 The server name must be a fully qualified domain name and the port number must be accurate.
 Generally, the default SMTP port is 25, but you need to check the current SMTP configuration.

 - SSL.
-Verify whether the SMTP server requires Secure Sockets Layer (SSL) and Transport Layer Security (TLS).
+Verify whether the SMTP server requires Secure Sockets Layer (SSL) or Transport Layer Security (TLS).

 - SMTP authentication.
 Are you using the Windows authentication of the Database Engine service, basic authentication with a domain account specified, or anonymous authentication?
 You need to validate what the SMTP server allows in your own environment.
 If a domain account is specified (either service account or basic authentication), it must have the permissions on the SMTP server.